 Chests: Safely Stash Your Stuff

 Whenever you head away from your secure shelter, there is always a reasonably high risk of death.
 Creepers, lava pits, long falls—they can all do you in.
-Respawning is only a moment away, but the real danger here is that any items you’ve collected and carry in your character’s inventory drop, floating in the air at the location of your untimely death.
-But they won’t wait there forever.
-About five minutes real time remains before they vanish forever.
-If the site of your death proves impossible to return to in that time, your hard-earned tools and supplies may be lost.
+Respawning is only a moment away, but the real danger here is that any items you’ve collected and carry in your character’s inventory drop at the location of your untimely death and may prove impossible to retrieve in the 5 minutes you have to get back to them before they disappear forever.

 Chests act as an insurance policy.
 Put everything you don’t need in a chest before you embark on a mission, and those things will be there when you get back or after you respawn.

 Chests come in two sizes: single and double.
 A single chest can store 27 stacks of items.
 Create a double chest by placing two single chests side by side.
 The double chest stores up to 54 stacks of items.
 Given that a stack can be up to 64 items high, that’s an astonishing potential total of 3,510 blocks in a crate that takes just 2×1 blocks of floor space.
-If you’ve ever followed the Doctor Who TV series, consider chests the TARDIS of storage!
-Or in Dungeons & Dragons terms, it’s a Bag of Holding.
-I show you a chest in one of my personal “hidey holes” in Figure 3.4.
+If you’ve ever followed the Doctor Who TV series, consider chests the Tardis of storage!

 Create a chest at your crafting table with eight blocks of wooden planks arranged around the outside, leaving a space in the middle.

-FIGURE 3.5 Chests act as an insurance policy for your items so that they aren’t lost if you die.
+FIGURE 3.4 Chests act as an insurance policy for your items so they aren’t lost if you die.
 Use the inventory shortcuts you learned earlier to quickly move items between your active inventory and the chest’s storage slots.